Live from the Southern Command in sunny South Florida.

 Well, Rush, this is exactly what I told the young man with whom I spoke.

-To me, that means well, I'm not gonna say it, screw you, okay.
+To me, that means, well, I'm not going to say it, screw you, okay, to the Republican Party, to conservatives, that is.

-And the problem is that if he does that, his advisors should know that conservative pro-life individuals will not support this man.
+And the problem is that if he does that, his advisors should know that conservative, pro-life individuals will not support this man.

 I said to the guy, he's got to reach out to conservatives and not always reach out to the left.